top of page

 Led by retired Navy Commander Tina Erwin and spokesperson Otto Pointer, this nonpartisan effort draws from over 4,000 hours of analysis, hearings, and agency interactions.

-The BWC's research methodology has been comprehensive and evidence-based, grounded in best practices for civil engineering, earth sciences, land-use laws, and regulatory compliance.
+Our research methodology has been comprehensive and evidence-based.
+It is grounded in best practices for civil engineering, earth sciences, land-use laws, and regulatory compliance.

 Between 2022 and 2025, community volunteers: